 What if you do have a gun?
 Even then, it might be best not to take the shot.
 Even expert marksmen are likely to be ruffled at the sight of a charging bear, meaning there's a good chance of missing or landing a non-fatal shot.
 And a bluff-charge easily becomes a real, fatal charge when a bear is injured or enraged.
 But if you do choose to shoot, aim for the bear's head and start thinking about how you're going to prove to a skeptical park ranger how this was in self-defense, provided you survive that long.

 If you have bear spray, that's a better option in general - park rangers have relied on it for decades.
-Spray the whole damn right can into the bear's eyes.
+Spray the whole can right into the bear's eyes.
 Hopefully, the pain is enough to deter the bear.